dylanwebbc/GolfPredictionModel/README.txt

   random shuffling of names corrects bias toward players at the beginning of the alphabet golf_predict no longer necessary cosmetic changes
+V 1.2 -- 1/19/2021
+  added formatting functionality to convert pga field name format to pga stat name format separated tournament IDs into a separate csv file to streamline addition of new tournaments

 A random forest golf prediction model which forecasts the top 10 players in the upcoming tournament on the pga tour Built using the scikitlearn module in python